 Again, this does not have to be in a gym.
 But you will have to retrain your weakened areas gradually in preparation of the form of hiking you are interested in.
 There is no shame and you will still get multiple health benefits from flat trail hiking.
 You need not climb mountains to be healthy, unless you want to, but you still have to be physically prepared.

 Outdoor Backpack Usage – How Much Must I Hike To Make A Difference?

 Let’s say you are 60 and you want to enjoy the Great Outdoors and tone your body at the same time.
 Hiking a flat trail for at least four hours a week, for example an hour a day for four days, will provide increased endurance, improved balance, a lower risk of heart disease, and better blood pressure.
 An added benefit will include sleeping better at night and more energy during the day.
 You’ll also find this will improve your mood.

 A walk in your neighborhood is really more like a stroll, and although it is good exercise, many aspects that hiking can provide will be missing.
 Put a little weight in your hiking backpack with 2 water bottles, an extra sweater and some protein snacks, a safety whistle and your cell phone.
 You are now doing weight-bearing exercise that strengthens muscles without even giving it a thought.

 Outdoor Backpack Treks – You Choose Your Terrain

-No matter what your age or current physical shape, you will love the empowerment of accomplishment when you ease into backpack hiking.
+Regardless of your age or current physical shape, you can do this.
+You’ll love the empowerment of accomplishment when you ease into backpack hiking.
 Your body will listen and yield to your commands.
 Your lungs will breathe in fresh air and Vitamin D will be absorbed into your skin from the sun.
 Age is not your dictator, your mind rules your actions.
 Incorporating day pack hiking into your routine will benefit every body of every age.
 Happy hiking!